In this post, I am sharing how to make a cross stitch clock using a design you have already stitched or the design I use in the tutorial.

 Step 1.
 Stitch your design

-Using the close design that you have chosen, you need to stitch it onto your aida or evenweave.
+Using the clock design that you have chosen, you need to stitch it onto your aida or evenweave.
 (If you need instructions on how to use evenweave I have a tutorial here).

 I recommend using 14 count aida/28 count evenweave and cutting your fabric at least 10 x 10 inches.